Ryan-Iacovone/Image-Processing/README.md

 A program that loops through pictures in a directory and adds the date each picture was taken in the top right corner.

-Made to model how older cameras would automtically add the date to each picture that was taken
+Made to model how older cameras would automtically add the date to each picture that was taken.